Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 3 best timing to use the Key Point:

-1. To keep *multiple paragraphs* of content stay within *one heading*.
+1. To keep *multiple subtitles* stay within *one heading*.
-2. To *explain a part of content* that with *multiple key points* and each one has *a paragraph of description*.
+2. To *explain a part of content* with *multiple key points* and each one has *a paragraph of description*.
-3. To avoid using Strong Text to *create a paragraph*. (keep your strong text only appearing within a paragraph's content.)
+3. To avoid using Strong Text to *create a heading*. (keep your strong text only appearing within a paragraph's content.)

 See it below: